 The Breast Cancer Fund

 The Breast Cancer Fund (BCF) initially retained The Raben Group to develop their federal advocacy agenda and strategy.
-Upon completion of that strategic planning process, we were hired to serve as their Washington, D.C. office for implementation of their identified goals, and we continue to represent them on this work.
+Upon completion of that strategic planning process, we were hired to serve as their Washington, D.C. office for implementation of their identified goals, and we continue to represent them in this work.

-BCF, in response to the public health crisis of breast cancer, identifies and advocates for elimination of the environmental and other preventable causes of the disease.
-Historically, their work had focused primarily on state-level policy advocacy; but following the mid-term election of 2006 and the ascendance of their home district legislator to Speaker of the House, the organization was ready to bring their wealth of policy knowledge to bear on federal legislative opportunities.
+Prior to engaging The Raben Group, BCF’s work focused primarily on state-level policy advocacy; but following the mid-term election of 2006 and the ascendance of their home district legislator to Speaker of the House, the organization was ready to bring their wealth of policy knowledge to bear on federal legislative opportunities.

 We identified and assessed BCF’s potential federal policy goals and priorities in coordination with the organization’s broader strategic planning process.
 We carefully considered existing Congressional action and interest and gathered information from current and potential stakeholders from the environmental, public health, feminist, and reproductive justice communities.
 This three-month research process culminated in a priority and goal-setting retreat to create BCF’s federal policy agenda.
 We have conducted a similar process at the start of each Congressional session since then, updating legislative priorities based on careful examination of the political climate and opportunities.